scelts/gees/README.md

 ## What is measured?
 ### Descent rate at the landing in feet per minute
 Self explanatory.

-~~This is calculated by queriing the aircraft distance from the ground over time, every 20ms.
-After touchdown is detected, one takes the average descent rate in the last 100ms of flight.~~
-> ~~The landing rate might differ a bit from the one in landing challenges.
-This is because I have no idea how Asobo calculates it, and I cannot query this value.
-Should be the same ballpark figure, it's anyway arbitrary how you do it.~~

-> ~~You cannot query only the vertical rate.
-This was possible in FSX where you have "flat" runways, but if the runway is sloping, this doesn't work.~~

-> You can query it, it was just well hidden.
-I mean, really well.
-Who knows what else is there.
 ### G force at the touchdown
-Average G force at which the airplane is subjected 100ms after landing.
+Maximum G force impact at the moment of touchdown.
 Should be in theory related to the descent rate, undercarriage dampers and how much the passengers are nervous.
 ### Airspeed and ground speed at the touchdown
 Self explanatory.
 ### Wind speed and direction at the touchdown